 Unchallenged, the human spirit stagnates.
 Human beings can’t improve or evolve without being challenged.
 Challenges force us to to form, transform, and re-form our assumptions about the world, thereby expanding our consciousness and horizon.

-All the photos in this post are taken in Morocco, India and Bali
+The photos in this post are taken in Morocco, India and Bali